Priorities For Building A Better System

 The Music: The music you listen to has been mixed and mastered to sound a certain way, but that doesn’t always mean there are “hidden treasures” within every song just waiting to be uncovered.
 As your gear (and your ear) become more attuned to what high quality recordings can bring to the table, the more the shortcomings of poorly produced music become apparent.
 If you only ever listen to say hip-hop, or 70s & 80s glam metal, there’s likely not much there that will really draw you in about a high-end system, but when you find a new song that sets forth a natural and open soundstage, where everything has it’s place with impeccable precision, you really understand how easily you can get lost in well-recorded music and everything that it brings brought to the table.

 Source Gear: The gear you use to play or convert that music to an electrical audio signal needs to be capable of reproducing the signal it is given.
 It should present the music in a was that is a neutral and natural as possible.
 If you have a high-resolution FLAC library, but are using a $10 DAC dangling off the end of your phone, you’re not going to get the most out of those files.
-Or if you have a $2500 DAC, but you still listen to the same MP3 files you ripped from CDs back in 2002, you’re still leaving performance on the table.
-Streaming, and Bluetooth setups offer great convenience, but often not without severe performance hits due to the compression those formats use.
+Or if you have a $2500 DAC, but you still listen to the same MP3 files you ripped from CDs back in 2003, you’re still leaving performance on the table.
+Streaming, and Bluetooth setups offer great convenience, but often without performance hits due to the compression those formats use.
 You can still get great sound out of budget gear and even MP3s, but you can still take it further in the future.
-Same goes for Vinyl, spending $3000+ on a fancy turntable to play records you’ve been spinning since college doesn’t make a lot of sense, just like buying a dirt cheap record player to play high-quality “first presses” of your favorite albums.
+Same goes for Vinyl, spending $3000+ on a fancy turntable to play records you’ve been spinning since college doesn’t make a lot of sense, just like buying a dirt cheap record player from Wal-mart to play high-quality presses of your favorite albums.

 Striking the balance: The quality of your music and the quality of your gear should go hand in hand, and as you step up one, you should consider stepping up the other.
 Still have your old CDs?
 Consider ripping them to a lossless format.
 Just got a new turntable or better phono cartridge?
-Look for some fresh or high-quality pressings to really take advantage of what your turntable can bring to the table.
+Look for some fresh, high-quality pressings to really take advantage of what your new turntable can bring to the table.

 Giving Power to “Budget” and “Taste.”

-“What is a “preamp”?
+What is a “preamp”?
 Technically, any piece of gear before your amplifier can be considered a “preamp,” but generally speaking, it refers to any gear that sits between your source gear and power amp.
 Phono stages, volume controls, equalizers, tone controls, tube buffer, etc. are some common “preamp” devices.
-Some contain tubes, others are solid-state, and others are passive with no active electronics beyond a volume pot/switch and some wire, and each can be used to affect the sound of your system overall in one direction or another.
+Some contain tubes, others are solid-state, and others are passive with no active electronics beyond a volume pot, and maybe a switch and some wire, and each can be used to affect the sound of your system overall in one direction or another.
 Tube preamps & tube buffers are a common means to add a touch of warmth and the holographic soundstage of tubes, without the crazy cost, or power bill, of massive tube amps.
 If your source, amp or DAC gear offers digital volume control, you can sometimes bypass the use of a separate preamp device altogether.

-Bring on the power!: Be it 500W monster monoblock amps, budget 100W stereo receivers, or tiny flea-watt chip amps.
+Bring on the power!: Be it 500W monster monoblock amps, a budget 100W stereo receivers, or tiny flea-watt chip amps.
 You need power to drive your speakers.
 Picking the right amplifier for your speaker can be difficult as there is a lot to consider.
 An easy rule of thumb is that it’s generally better to have “too much” power than “too little.”
 Unless your gear is prone to suddenly pumping 100% volume to your amps, it’s rare that “too much” power will kill a speaker, especially in short bursts.
 Having that extra headroom on hand improves dynamics and offers better overall performance.
 Too little power and the amp will begin to clip which will quickly fry your tweeters, even at moderate volumes.
 Smaller rooms need less power than bigger rooms, just as low-efficiency speakers (under 85dB) need a lot more power than high efficiency speakers (over 90-95dB). so be sure the amps you choose are a proper match for your room size and speaker efficiency.

 To Integrate or Not To Integrate?
 For the space and budget conscious, it’s not uncommon to use integrated amplifiers that include both the preamp and power amplifier sections all in one device, some may also offer streaming, phono and DAC stages built-in as well.
 They save the clutter of extra cables running between each device, but they generally offer decent performance for the money.
 The only downside is you are often locked in to their “house sound” based on the electronics they chose to use inside.
 Typically, most brands keep things fairly neutral, but some may “color” things a little one way or another.